Milover/post/README.md

 although not necessarily in that order since the execution order of multi-parameter templates is undefined, and so shouldn't be relied upon.

+> Warning: YAML aliases currently *cannot* be used within the `src` field.
+> This might change in the future.

 See the [examples/](examples) directory for more usage examples.

 [godoc-text-template]: https://pkg.go.dev/text/template